box/box-developer-changelog/content/2021/04-15-notice-of-behavior-change-for-item_download-events.md

 collaborators.
 This will help to reduce the noise of the event stream while preserving the ability to see when items are downloaded as a content owner.

-In the rare case that you have a JWT application that is using a service account which is collaborated in on all other user content, and is listening for download events for that collaboration event, you may still collect `ITEM_DOWNLOAD` events for users by making requests [as that user][user-access-token].

 ## Where to get support

 Should you have any issues or need further guidance, please post a request to